andykrause/hhLocation/README.md

 The data files used in this analysis are hosted on the Harvard Dataverse Network and can be accessed online at [ http://dx.doi.org/10.7910/DVN/RHJCNC]( http://dx.doi.org/10.7910/DVN/RHJCNC "DOI").
 Navigate to the 'DATA & ANALYSIS' tab and download all files in the 'Raw Assessor Data' and 'Raw GIS Data' sections.
 Save the files to a suitable working directory.
 This working directory will be used in the data preparation and analysis code that follows.
 Users without a current Dataverse account will need to create a free account in order to access the data.

-1. dataPrepCode.R:  The script to clean and prepare the raw data.
+1. hhLocAnalysis.R:  The main script which controls the data cleaning, analysis and plotting.
-2. basicConversionTools.R:  A set of basic tools for converting data formats.
+2. buildCBSAData.R:  A set of functions to download and prepare the necessary CBSA information.
-3. kingDataDevelop.R: A set of functions for dealing specific with King County data.
+3. buildHHData.R: A set of functions for downloading and preparing the necessary census SF1 data.
-4. kingBuildSales.R: A set of function for dealing specically with King County Sales data.
-5. dataAnalysisCode.R: The script that generates the results as discussed in the paper.
-6. spatEconTools.R: A set of helper functions for working with spatial econometric models.
+4. hhLocFunctions.R: A set of functions for analyzing and plotting the household location data and results.

 `install.packages()`

     library(RODBC)
     library(RSQLite)